k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### AI Model Readiness

 - [ ] Verify AI language model network accessibility is enabled.
-This is relevant either when working with foundation models providers or local models.
+This is relevant when working with either foundation model providers or local models.
-- [ ] If non-managed vector DB is being used - verify embedding model network accessibility is enabled.
+- [ ] If non-managed vector database is used, verify embedding model network accessibility is enabled.

-* Cloud Based / SaaS model providers:
+* Cloud-based / SaaS model providers:
   - [ ] Ensure credentials and access permissions, either as APIKEY or native cloud permissions (Like Amazon ARN)
-  - [ ] Select the region, according to regulation and model's versions availability.
-Consider choosing cross-region model, for a better availability.
+  - [ ] Select the region according to regulations and the availability of the model versions.
+Consider choosing cross-region model for better availability.

 ### Pipeline DB